TROYTRON/ti-mods/tutorials/code-mods-with-umm.md

 ## Data Architecture for Terra Invicta

-The design pattern is that templates hold static data, and are only instanced by deserializing JSON files.
-Any data values that don't change during a campaign are better placed in a template and configured through JSON so that the data is easily visible/moddable and changes adjust ongoing campaign.
+Terra Invicta's design pattern is that **Templates** hold static data, and are only instanced by deserializing JSON files.
+Any data values that don't change during a campaign are best placed in a template and configured through JSON so that the data is easily visible/moddable and changes adjust the ongoing campaign.

-The other data structure is the GameState, which holds dynamic data.
+The other core data structure is the **GameState**, which holds dynamic data.
 It holds all data that is important to the overall game state.
-The savefile consists of a direct serialization of all GameState classes.
+Any dynamic data that must be preserved through a Save/Load cycle must be stored in a GameState.
+The savefile consists of a direct serialization of all GameState class instances.

 ### Data Templates